BvernyuyN/Sales-Analysis-With-Python/README.md

 **Step 4 Exploratory Data Analysis:**
 Various questions aimed at achieving the project's objectives were answered and visualized using horizontal and vertical bar charts, line graphs, and Matplotlib.
 Functions like groupby, sum, max, and idxmax were commonly used.
-For more detailed insights and the complete analysis, please refer to the detailed notebook in my [GitHub repository](https://github.com/BvernyuyN/sales-analysis-/blob/main/sales_analysis.ipynb).
+For more detailed insights and the complete analysis, please refer to the detailed notebook [here](https://github.com/BvernyuyN/sales-analysis-/blob/main/sales_analysis.ipynb).

 **Findings insights and posible recommendations**